 A consolidated version of the ES-QIN will be published on the CESNI website after the 2019 summer holidays.

-The directive will come into force on the 20th day after its publication in the Official Journal of the European Union OJEU) The standards must be transposed into the national law of the member states within two years of this date with a view to their introduction on all European Union navigable waterways on 18 January 2022.
+The directive will come into force on the 20th day after its publication in the Official Journal of the European Union OJEU).
+The standards must be transposed into the national law of the member states by 17 January 2022 with a view to their introduction on all European Union navigable waterways on 18 January 2022.